Aviation Website with online community and a social media following of 40k.(Link)

 In 2016 I started Sherpa Media out of my passion for creating things, entrepreneurship and marketing.
 Sherpa Media is a one-man digital agency where I help SMBs with affordable webdesign and digital marketing services.
 I have helped Belgian companies with websites, webshops, online systems and on & offline advertising ... and they all told me they were happy :)

 What I like most about working as a freelancer is that I get to work for so many different companies and entrepreneurs.
 I get to discover new industries, innovations, ideas and people that constantly inspire me to chase my own dreams.
 And again, I get paid to do this and learn something new everyday, what else would I need?

 I have a tendency of taking on a lot of work and diving into different cool projects at the same time.
 Being a bit of a perfectionist has helped me avoid spreading myself to thin and take the time to properly finish projects, instead of doing a lot of things only half.
-Finding time for work at school and vice versa isn't always easy, but it has teached me a lot about managing my time more efficiently.
-I learned there are more than enough hours in a day, you just need to learn how to spend them effectively!
+Finding time for work at school and vice versa isn't always easy, but it has thaught me a lot about managing my time more efficiently.
+I learned there are more than enough hours in a day, you just need to know how to spend them effectively.